How Low Self-Value Impacts On Us

 Where does Self- Esteem Develop ?

-Childhood experiences that may lead to low self-esteem include:
+Childhood experiences that may lead to low self-value include:

 • Being harshly criticized